sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/on-call.md

 ## On-Call Duties

 This is section is not designed to be prescriptive.
 You should use your best judgement on how to handle your on-call duties.
 This is by no means an exhaustive list but some notes of things to check while on-duty.

+### Responding to Issues
+Delivery engineers who are _not_ on-call do not need to respond to questions, instead they should defer to the Engineer On-Call (EOC).
+This is intended to promote knowledge transfer from subject matter experts (SMEs) to the rest of the Delivery team.

+While the EOC may not provide the final resolution, the expectation is to provide an initial response, triage, and ensure that issues are captured in the [Delivery Github Project](https://github.com/orgs/sourcegraph/projects/205).

+The EOC is encouraged to use the [handbook](https://handbook.sourcegraph.com), [docs site](https://docs.sourcegraph.com), and [other resources](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/.*%24&patternType=literal) to provide as much context as possible when during triage and providing an initial response.

 ### Monitoring Slack Channels